Association of Polar Early Career Scientists: Sånga Säby meeting

+2008-Present

 The Executive Committee and Director were charged with establishing APECS as an organization over the next 6–12 months.
 A report of activities in this period was made at the online APECS Council Meeting, 21 May 2008.
 Key progress included forming an international Advisory Committee of senior researchers and science administrators to provide guidance and support.
 A website was developed by in kind support from Iceland-based Arctic Portal through the generous support of director Halldór Jóhannsson.
 The website was established as a virtual home of APECS and amongst other features, includes study and job opportunities, meetings, news updates, and a discussion forum.

-The executive committee met in March 2008 in Akureyri, Iceland to address strategic planning for APECS and draft the documents that will help sustain this organization for year to come; The Terms of Reference and the Rules of Procedure.
+The executive committee met in March 2008 in Akureyri, Iceland to address strategic planning for APECS and draft the documents that will help sustain this organization for year to come: the Terms of Reference and the Rules of Procedure.
 This meeting was coordinated by Halldór Jóhannsson and supported by the University of Akureyri, Northern Research Forum and the Arctic Portal.

 The ROP and TOR included a revision from the interim APECS structure to an open Council who elect an Executive Committee.
 The Council controls issues related to APECS governance and structure, and is expected to act on time scales of months – years.
 The Executive Committee is mandated by the Council with shorter time-scale decision making and running APECS on a day-to-day basis.
 (See the founding ROP and TOR for details.)

 The organization now has an International Directorate Office hosted at the University of Tromsø, Norway.